 Show me my fucking Status you cunt…please

-He cried out in his head to no one in particular as the seriousness of the situation he got himself slowly sank in.
-Thoughts of hallucinating the message in the corner and how he was now trapped in who knows where with who knows what.
+He cried out in his head to no one in particular as the seriousness of his current situation sank in.
+Thoughts that dealt with hallucinating the message in the corner of his view and how he was now trapped in who knows where with who knows what.
 That unhelpful train of thoughts was halted by a particular message screen.

 [Name: Rainer Nvos]